b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 This revelation is given well before the Industrial Revolution extended to [intensive animal farming](https://en.wikipedia.org/wiki/Intensive_animal_farming#History).
 In 1833, what choice did people have, outside of fruits, vegetables, grains, and sometimes meat?
 What other option was there, eating sand or tree bark?

 "Regular exercise, proper hygiene, and sufficient rest?
 Wow, thanks God!
 All these years I'd been chain-smoking while sitting on my ass with three hours of sleep a night, but now that I've heard this godly wisdom, I see the error of my ways." — *A made up response to being told that mundane advice is of divine origin*

 &nbsp;

+Suspiciously absent from the above overview, advising against "highly addictive" substances irrespective of legality, is sugar.

+&nbsp;